mircokroon/minecraft-world-downloader/README.md

 If you run into any problems, check the [FAQ](https://github.com/mircokroon/minecraft-world-downloader/wiki/FAQ) page for some common issues.

-### Commandline
+### Command-line
-[Download](https://github.com/mircokroon/minecraft-world-downloader/releases/latest/download/world-downloader.jar) the cross-platform `world-downloader.jar` and run it using the commandline:
+[Download](https://github.com/mircokroon/minecraft-world-downloader/releases/latest/download/world-downloader.jar) the cross-platform `world-downloader.jar` and run it using the command-line:

 ```
 java -jar world-downloader.jar -s address.to.server.com